How to Meal Prep without Becoming Overwhelmed

 Prep before you prep

 Get yourself ready for meal prepping by thawing out your meat, marinating foods, chopping, sorting, organizing, etc. You’d be surprised how doing this can cut your meal prepping time down.
 Break your sessions down even further if you wish.
 Maybe you can put all your rice in a rice cooker and get that part out the way.

 Make it fun and interesting

-If you stick with meal prepping you will reap several benefits.
-Some of the benefits include eating healthier, saving money, saving time, meeting you fitness goals, and even becoming a better more efficient cook.
+If you stick to meal prepping you will reap several benefits.
+Some of the benefits include eating healthier, saving money, saving time, meeting your fitness goals, and even becoming a better more efficient cook.